YWebCA/EloquentYWeb/README.md

 * **Bootstrap**: A framework created by Twitter that gives access to a large library of visual components, including responsive grids, interactive widgets, and a comprehensive theme.

 * **Font Awesome**: A library of common, easy-to-use icons.

+### Install Dependencies

+Type this into the terminal:

+    npm install

+`npm` is short for Node Package Manager, another package management tool that searches, installs, and updates modules just for Node.js. `npm install` reads the `package.json` file in the repo and installs all the things the package file says it needs.
+In addition to Bower and Grunt, useful build tools, it installs FactoryB, a tool that helps you generate dummy data to test on (elsewhere known as "fixtures").

 ## Usage